marc2332/bliss/doc/docs/flint_interaction.md

 # Flint interaction

-In order to interact with a given plot, to choose points of regions of interest of different shapes, several methods are provided.
+In order to interact with a given plot, to choose points of regions of interest of different shapes, plot objects propose two methods : `select_point()` and `select_shape()`.

 First of all, a plot related to a scan must be created: the scan object's `get_plot()` function will return the plot.
 The argument of the function is the counter the scan data has been created with.